tobeychris/hipchat-room-message-APIv2/README.md

 hipchat-room-message-APIv2
 ==========================

-This is a simple perl script that will use Hipchat's API v2 to message a room using the REST API v2 after passing in the room name, authentication token and a message.
-Also includes features for selecting the colour, notifying the room and using API v1 should you so choose.
+This is a simple perl script that will use Hipchat's API v2 to message a room after passing in the room name, authentication token and a message.
+Also includes features for selecting the colour, notifying the room, passing in an html message, using a proxy and using API v1 should you so choose.

 This script was developed in a CentOS 6.4 environment and has not been tested anywhere else.